scnaegle/EvolvingCreatures/EvolvingCreaturesREADME.txt

 needed to create the DNA.
 OurCreature contains constructors for making an empty creature, making a creature from a DNA object, and two prefabs; FlappyBird and a four legged variant of flappy bird.

+RandCreature
+RandCreature is the class which is responsible for generating a creature of random number of blocks, random block sizes, and random block locations.
+Every block in RandCreature is connected edge-to-edge

+LegCreature
+Leg creature is the class which is responsible for generating a creature which has symmetric legs.
+Random blocks are generated and added symmetrically to the root or other previously added blocks.
+This creates a creature with legs sprouting from the root.

 DNA
 The DNA class is a numerical parallel to the OurCreature class, and by extension the provided Creature class.
 Its nested classes, BlockDNA and NeuronDNA, similarly parallel Block and Neuron.
 These classes provide numerical and vector